CleverCloud/wemos-ws-led/README.md

 For Windows and Mac OS, you need to dowload a driver: https://wiki.wemos.cc/downloads

+For Mac OS, here is a detailed article on how to get started with Wemos: https://blog.rjdlee.com/getting-started-with-wemos-d1-on-mac-osx/

 #### Arduino IDEO

 Install the Arduino IDE: https://www.arduino.cc/en/Main/Software